liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 # Using Login Screenlet for Authentication [](id=using-login-screenlet-for-authentication)

-For the app to retrieve data from the Guestbook portlet, the app's user must first authenticate to the Liferay instance.
-The other features you'll develop in your app depend on successful Liferay authentication.
+For the app to retrieve data from the Guestbook portlet, the app's user must first authenticate to the @product@ instance.
+The other features you'll develop in your app depend on successful @product@ authentication.
 You can implement authentication using the Liferay Mobile SDK, but it takes time to write.
-Authenticating using Liferay Screens takes about ten minutes.
+Using Liferay Screens to authenticate takes about ten minutes.
 In this article, you'll use Login Screenlet to implement authentication in your app.

 ## Adding Login Screenlet to the App [](id=adding-login-screenlet-to-the-app)